HermanMartinus/justsketchme-frontend/_posts/2019-10-06-figure-drawing-reference.md

 permalink: "/figure-drawing-reference/"
 description: Learn how to draw figures from reference poses.
 author: Herman Martinus
-image: "/uploads/gumroad-image.png"
+image: "/uploads/untitled-artwork_-48.png"

 ---

 Figure drawing is a discipline that traditional artists and animators alike agree should be the cornerstone from which every artist starts their journey.
-In order to create one's own characters it is absolutely imperative that one develop an internal sense of proportions of the body.
+In order to create one's own characters, it is absolutely imperative that one develop an internal sense of proportions of the body.
 What with all the different poses & perspective points- this can be difficult to do!

 The task of translating 3-dimensional life into 2 dimensions is a skill that can only be developed with patience, focus and time.